RomanQed/fanfiction-util/README.md

 4) Click "parse" and select the file containing the downloaded web page
 5) PROFIT

-# How To Use Built-in Translator
+# How To Use Translator
 ## If you will use the built-in implementation
 1) Go to https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/microsoft-translator-text/
 2) Subscribe to api